greenrazer/flashingLights.js/README.md

   });
   // (e.g. might alert "current value for this slot is: 0")
   // FYI the first user put in div is the 0th position

+  //Default values for spin
+  {
+    // select the tile to finish on defaults to random value to:randomVal,
+    // callback when spin is finished
+    // format `function(value)`
+    done: undefined
+  }
 ```